 They chose a niche distributor with excellent relationships with the target customer base.
 They offered the distributor excellent support and training and pricing that allowed them to make a good profit margin.

 The new market entrant copied and manufactured a limited range of close copies of the most successful product lines of the UK business.
 This they did on a sampling basis without customer orders at a considerable cost.

-With a higher level of quality, excellent delivery, good customer service and investment in low pricing (in the short term) they were able to take initial orders on a limited range of contracts.
+With excellent delivery, good customer service and investment in low pricing (in the short term) they were able to take initial orders on a limited range of contracts.

 The U.K business due to a mixture of complacency and poor management failed to identify the long term threat of the new entrant.
 They dismissed the initial level of their orders as insignificant.
 Crucially, they failed to recognise the importance of the foothold secured by the new entrant and their ability to capitalise and build upon initial relationships.